LexMainye/nbo_innovation_sprint/README.md

 - **Evaluation**: Includes the notebooks for evaluating the performance of different models on the datasets.
 This is where you can find the results of my experiments and comparisons between various results for each whisper model.
 - **Finetuning**: This directory holds the code for fine-tuning the Whisper models.
 It includes the jupyter notebook for accessing  the data, setting up the training process, and running the fine-tuning jobs.
 - **Inference**: Here, you will find the notebook for running inference & results.
+- **Papers** :These are the papers that I've used as reference in my research paper related to this GitHub Repository.

 - 📒 Forked repository used for modal tooling:[Centre for Digital Language Inclusion Modal Tooling Repository](https://github.com/cdl-inclusion/modal_tooling)